amiaopensource/av-python-carpentry/_episodes/07-transcoding.md

 ~~~
 {: .language-python}

-And now that the destination actually exists, we should be able to copy files there.
+And now that the destination directory actually exists, we should be able to copy files there.

 ~~~
 shutil.copy(qckitty_path, service_folder)